dturvene/networking/README.md

-# networking
+# Networking Research

-## epoll server
+This repo contains demonstration programs for

+## Epoll Edge-trigger and Non-blocking Server
-There is a lot of mysterious code out there related to the epoll edge-triggered feature.
+There is a lot of mysterious code out there related to the epoll edge-triggered feature so I decided to write a simple TCP server using epoll to test out some of the concepts.
+See `epoll_server.c` for the code.

+### Running the Program

+Start `epoll_server` in one window.
+Do `epoll_server -h` to see a list of command-line arguments.

+Use `nc` (or `netcat`) to generate traffic to the server:

+{code}
+test
+{code}

+### Edge-triggered Reading